Juniper/nita-cli/README.md

 NITA CLI resolves the complexity of dealing with a lot of different technologies within the same framework by simplifying any command with its arguments, options, etc... into a single, customisable, intuitive and easy to remember command of your choice.

-Imagine trying to type the following command to get Jenkins IP:
+Imagine trying to type the following command to get jenkins container IPs:

     $ docker inspect --format=\'{{range .NetworkSettings.Networks}}   {{.IPAddress}}{{end}}\' jenkins

     172.19.0.3   172.18.0.7

-Is not easier and more intuitive the run the following one to get the same output?
+Is not easier and more intuitive to run the following command to get the same output?
 See below:

     $ nita jenkins ip

     172.19.0.3   172.18.0.7

-Or this one:
+Or this one to list all NITA containers:

     $ docker ps --filter "label=net.juniper.framework=NITA"

-and
+Compare it with this one in order to get the same output:

     $ nita containers

-  >>>> command:  docker ps --filter "label=net.juniper.framework=NITA"
+    command:  docker ps --filter "label=net.juniper.framework=NITA"

     CONTAINER ID        IMAGE                                     COMMAND             CREATED             STATUS              PORTS                     NAMES
     8a36d29b6b1f        registry.juniper.net/nita/jenkins:latest   "/bin/tini -- /usr..."
 5 hours ago         Up 5 hours (healthy)   0.0.0.0:8080->8080/tcp, 0.0.0.0:50000->50000/tcp   jenkins